oracle/graalpython/README.md

 some examples of what you can do with it, check out the [reference](https://www.graalvm.org/docs/reference-manual/languages/python/).

+##### Extension modules

+Support for more extension modules is high priority for us.
+We are actively building out our support for the Python C API to make extensions such as NumPy, SciPy, Scikit-learn, Tensorflow and the like work.
+This work means that some other extensions might also already work, but we're not actively testing other extensions right now and cannot promise anything.
+Note that to try extensions on this implementation, you have to download, build, and install them manually for now.
+To do so, we recommend LLVM 6.
+Other versions might also work, but this version is what we're testing with in our CI.

 ### Licensing

 This Graal/Truffle-based implementation of Python is copyright (c) 2017, 2018